dstmrk/kanso/docs/installation.md

 You'll see the onboarding wizard on first launch.

+!!! tip "Before Starting the Wizard"
+    Make sure you have ready:

+    - **Google Sheets service account JSON** - See [Google Sheets Setup](google-sheets-setup.md)
+    - **Your Google Sheet URL** - The spreadsheet where your financial data is stored

+    Having these ready ensures a smooth onboarding experience!

 ### Optional Configuration

 The application uses default settings from `.env.prod` (embedded in the image).